4 December, 2019

 Method

-1. Wash the lentils briefly under running water and boil with approx. 1 litre vegetable broth.
+1. Wash the lentils under running water and boil in a 1 litre of vegetable stock for 25 minutes.

-2. After 25 minutes, drain any remaining water from the lentils and set the lentils aside.
-Crush lentils with a fork to a pulp and leave a few lentils for consistency.
+2. Drain any remaining water from the lentils and crush lentils with a fork to a pulp but leave a few whole lentils for texture.

-3. Roast the walnuts at 160°C for about 7 – 8 minutes.
-Do not let them out of your sight because they can burn very quickly.
+3. Roast the walnuts at 160°C for about 8 minutes.
+Take care as they can burn very quickly.
+Set aside.

 4. Raise the oven to 180°C.